stackabletech/opa-bundle-builder/README.md

 # Stackable OPA Bundle Builder

 This is a helper utility for the Stackable Operator for [OPA](https://www.openpolicyagent.org/).

+## DEPRECATED

+This functionality has been moved into the [Stackable Operator for OPA](https://github.com/stackabletech/opa-operator/tree/main/rust/bundle-builder).
+It is still used by some supported versions of the
+Stackable Data Platform, but will not be supported anymore outside of that context.

 ## Purpose

 The sole purpose of the OPA Bundle Builder is to convert user created `ConfigMaps` containing [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) rules into bundles (`tar.gz` files) and make them available as an HTTP endpoint.
 The Bundle Builder runs in a side container of the OPA `Pod` managed by the [Stackable Operator for OPA](https://docs.stackable.tech/opa/nightly/index.html) as a simple HTTP server that OPA is querying regularly (every 20 to 30 seconds) for updates.

 This allows users to add, update or delete Rego rules on-the-fly in Kubernetes.

 ## Notes